gildegoma/chef-sbt-extras/README.md

 Installation and Usage
 ----------------------

-* Find your favourite way (Librarian-Chef, knife-github-cookbooks, Git submodule, Opscode community API or even tarball download) to install this cookbook (and its dependency). **[Librarian](https://github.com/applicationsonline/librarian#readme) is a very nice cookbook bundler!**
+* Find your favourite way (Berskhelf, Librarian-Chef, knife-github-cookbooks, Git submodule, Opscode community API or even tarball download) to install this cookbook (and its dependency).
 * Include the `sbt-extras::default` recipe to your run list or inside your cookbook.
 * Provision!